arnewohletz/AllMyNotes/source/howto/games/doom.rst

         port via the ``-port`` option) for which it needs forwarding on **UDP** traffic.
 For security reasons, you should disable the forward again after the game session.

+.. option:: -port <num>

+    Specifies an alternate IP port for this machine to use during a network game.
+    By default, port 5029 is used.

 .. option:: -netmode <num>

     Defines the network mode: ``0`` for *Peer-to-Peer*, which is recommended when having